The text reads:

 courts in England did not extend the holding to NON-assertive conduct.

 In practice, an enormous amount of allegedly "implied-assertion" evidence

-almost certainly came in without judges or lawyers recognising the potential
+almost certainly came in without judges or lawyers recognising the

 See R. LEMPERT and S. SALTZBURG, "A MODERN APPROACH TO EVIDENCE."